nicolescurazvan/program-comparing-benchmark/README.md

 > }
  where "min" is the minimum value (or length of the string) and "max" is the maximum value (or length of the string).
-- "vector<int>", where the file contains the number of elements on the first line and the 31-bit integer elements, separated by spaces, on the second line
+- `vector<int>`, where the file contains the number of elements on the first line and the 31-bit integer elements, separated by spaces, on the second line
-- "vector<float>", where the file contains the number of elements on the first line and the 64-bit float elements, separated by spaces, on the second line
+- `vector<float>`, where the file contains the number of elements on the first line and the 64-bit float elements, separated by spaces, on the second line
-- "vector<string>", where the file contains the number of strings on the first line and the strings, one per line
+- `vector<string>`, where the file contains the number of strings on the first line and the strings, one per line
  For these, each input looks like this:
 > {